imchipwood/dumbpad/README.md

 | off        |  on        | 1          |
 |  on        | off        | 2          |
 |  on        |  on        | 3          |

+LED behavior can be changed in the QMK software if you'd like them to do something else.
+See [v1x.c](https://github.com/imchipwood/qmk_firmware/blob/dumbpad_refactor/keyboards/dumbpad/v1x/v1x.c) for reference.

+#### (Optional) Reset Button

+[combo](./combo) and [reversible](./reversible) have a 6mm switch socket that is optional to include when building your dumbpad.
+This socket shorts RST to GND to make it easy to enter the bootloader.
+This is not included in the [combo_teensy](./combo_teensy) design as the Teensy has a reset button already.

+If you don't want to solder this switch, make sure to include the [RESET](https://docs.qmk.fm/#/quantum_keycodes) keycode somewhere in your keymap.
+If you don't include this keycode, you can still enter the bootloader by shorting RST to GND while plugging in the USB cable.

 ## PCB Dimensions